Jacobson radical

-The Jacobson radical of a ring has numerous internal characterizations, including a few definitions that successfully extend the notion to rings without unity.
+The Jacobson radical of a ring has numerous internal characterizations, including a few definitions that successfully extend the notion to non-unital rings.
 The radical of a module extends the definition of the Jacobson radical to include modules.
-The Jacobson radical plays a prominent role in many ring and module theoretic results, such as Nakayama's lemma.
+The Jacobson radical plays a prominent role in many ring- and module-theoretic results, such as Nakayama's lemma.

 Definitions

 There are multiple equivalent definitions and characterizations of the Jacobson radical, but it is useful to consider the definitions based on if the ring is commutative or not.